-Because our customers use Signiant technology to move their most valuable assets, we take precaution to secure every layer involved in file movement.
-Our security technology and implementation have undergone extensive third-party reviews to ensure effective protection.
+Because our customers use Signiant technology to move their most valuable assets, we take precautions to secure every layer involved in file movement.
+Our security technology and implementation regularly undergo extensive third-party reviews to ensure effective protection.

 Designing Secure Software

-to ensure users are who they say they are.
+to ensure users are who they say they are

-to make sure a user cannot deny having taken an action.
+to make sure users cannot deny having taken an action

-But designing secure software is only half the picture.
-Providing a secure service is equally as important.
+However, designing secure software is only half the picture.
+Operating a secure service is equally as important.
 As a SaaS provider, Signiant employs service organization controls implemented in accordance with industry standards and best practices.

-At Signiant, security is much more than just applying technology to mitigate threats; it is deeply engrained into our way of thinking about software development and operational procedures.
+At Signiant, security is much more than just applying technology to mitigate threats; it is deeply ingrained in our way of thinking about software development and operational procedures.